LTUC/amman-dotnet-401d2/Curriculum/Class03/Resources/SystemIO.md

 File.WriteAllText("/path/to/file.txt", myInfo);
 ```

-You can also send an arary to the `File.WriteAllLines()` method to write from an araay.
+You can also send an array to the `File.WriteAllLines()` method to write from an array.
 When you write from an array, each index is it's own line.

 ```csharp